Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

-Because Leyland cypress trees do not produce viable seeds, the most effective way to propagate them is by rooting cuttings.
-The best months in which you should take the cuttings are January, February or March, and although you may be successful during other times, the percentage of cuttings to take root will probably be much lower.
+Because Leyland cypress trees do not produce viable seeds, the most effective way to propagate them is by root cuttings.
+The best months to take the cuttings are January, February or March.
+Although you may be successful during other times, the percentage of cuttings to take root will probably be much lower.

 Things to Consider

 Before you start taking cuttings from a Leyland cypress tree, there are things other than the time of the year that need to be considered, including the age of the tree.
 For the most part, the most successful rooting is achieved with cuttings that are taken from a tree less than 10 years old.
 However, you could also take the cuttings from new growth on older trees.
 Try to select cuttings that show some brown coloration in the lower part of the stem.

 By the time you take the cuttings, you should already have your containers set up and ready to receive them.
 You can begin rooting them initially in small-volume containers (I use 3" round jiffy pots from Wal-Mart).
 They have great drainage and, when the rooting begins, you can always transplant the plant and the container into a larger pot.

 Fill each of your containers with a rooting media such as a 1:1 peat-perlite mixture.
 You can also use a commercially-available bag of potting soil, such as Miracle-Gro Potting Soil, which is what I use.

 Using a pencil, create a hole in the soil about 2 inches deep in which you will place your cutting, which should be about 6–8 inches long.